🔥 AUDIOPHILE BLACK FRIDAY DEALS: Premium Headphones, DACs & Amps on Sale Now

 What is headphones burn-in?

-You might have heard of breaking-in new shoes but are you familiar with the myth of headphones burn-in?
-A new shoes require break-in because the rigidity of new shoes gave wearer blisters.
-The only solution, albeit counterintuitive, is to actually wear it more often to soften the rigidity.
-The shoe is considered done breaking-in after the wearer have achieved the most comfortable state for the shoes.
+You might have heard of breaking in new shoes, but are you familiar with the myth of headphones burn-in?
+New shoes require break-ins because their rigidity causes blisters.
+The only solution, albeit counterintuitive, is to wear the shoes more often to soften the rigidity.
+The shoe is considered done breaking in after the wearer has achieved the most comfortable state for the shoes.

-Basically the process of burn-in is relatively straight-forward and pain-free.
-All you have to do is to continuously play music through the headphones.
-It is recommended to play for at least 40-50 hours.
+The burn-in process is relatively straightforward and pain-free.
+All you have to do is continuously play music through the headphones, which is recommended for at least 40-50 hours.

-Normally people do this in a single sitting instead of separate sessions to expedite the burn-in process.
+Normally, people do this in a single sitting instead of in separate sessions to expedite the burn-in process.

 Pro-tip: You need not wear the headphones during this process unless you are considering going nuts.

 To understand this, we need to look within the headphones.
-If you ever had your hands on a a pair of broken headphones, consider opening it up to see the full glory of the internals.
+If you have ever had your hands on a pair of broken headphones, consider opening them up to see the full glory of the internals.

-Look out for this piece of thin, semi-rigid piece of membrane call diaphragm.
+Look out for this thin, semi-rigid piece of membrane called a diaphragm.
 This piece of diaphragm converts mechanical vibration from the voice coil into sounds.
 Such a device is called a transducer.
 This is where the sweet music is coming from.

-Similarly to a pair of new shoes, some believed that a freshly minted pair of headphones has diaphragms that might be rigid, hence deemed to be ‘weak’ or not at a optimal state.
-By burning-in the headphones via methods mentioned above, the physical structure of the diaphragm can be loosen up.
+Similarly to a new pair of shoes, some believed that a freshly minted pair of headphones might have rigid diaphragms, hence deemed to be ‘weak’ or not at an optimal state.
+By burning the headphones via the methods mentioned above, the physical structure of the diaphragm can be loosened up.

 Headphone burn-in with diaphragm